MASTER IN PUBLIC POLICY

 The mission of MPP program is to prepare a new generation of progressive policy professionals to provide efficient, effective, sustainable and reliable public service at national and international levels.

-MPP students can choose to specialize in one of 3 tracks (economic policy, international political economy or public governance) to enhance their career prospects.
+MPP students can choose to specialize in one of 4 tracks (economic policy, international political economy, public governance or sustainable development) to enhance their career prospects.

 Program Learning Outcomes